-(c) No licensee may assault (an unlawful attempt, coupled with the present ability, to commit a violent injury on the person of another) or do battery (any willful and unlawful use of force or violence upon the person of another) to anyone connected with any event (including but not limited to riders, officials, spectators, public officials, etc...) held under a USA Cycling permit. [disqualified from the event, prohibited from participating in another event for 72 hours & suspended for up to one (1) year after due process]

-1Q6.
-No rider may make an abrupt motion so as to interfere with the forward progress of another rider, either intentionally or by accident [relegation or disqualification; possible 20 days suspension if a crash results].
+- person of another) or do battery (any willful and unlawful use of force or violence upon the person of another) to anyone connected with any event (including but not limited to riders, officials, spectators, public officials, etc...) held under a USA Cycling permit. [disqualified from the event, prohibited from participating in another event for 72 hours & suspended for up to one (1) year after due process] - 1Q7.
+No rider may make an abrupt motion so as to interfere with the forward progress of another rider, either intentionally or by accident [relegation or disqualification; possible 20 days suspension if a crash results]. - 1Q8.

-1Q7.
 Dangerous Rider.
-Any rider who appears to present a danger to the other competitors may be disqualified by the Chief Referee, either before, during, or after a race.
+Any rider who appears to present a danger to the other competitors may be disqualified by the Chief Referee, either before, during, or after a race. - 1Q9.

-1Q8.
 Pushing or pulling among riders is prohibited in all races except the Madison and then only between members of the same team.
-No rider may hold back or pull an opponent by any part of his or her clothing, equipment or body [relegation or disqualification].
+No rider may hold back or pull an opponent by any part of his or her clothing, equipment or body [relegation or disqualification]. - 1Q10.

-1Q9.
 Competitors may make no progress unaccompanied by a bicycle [relegation or disqualification].
-In the case of a crash, they may run with their bicycles to the finish line, staying on the course.

-1Q10.
-A licensee may be penalized for causing a crash or spill through inadequate tightening or adjustment of a bicycle component, including gluing of tires [any or all of the following: disqualification, \$75 fine, 10 days suspension].
+In the case of a crash, they may run with their bicycles to the finish line, staying on the course. - 1Q11.
+A licensee may be penalized for causing a crash or spill through inadequate tightening or adjustment of a bicycle component, including gluing of tires [any or all of the following: disqualification, \$75 fine, 10 days suspension]. - 1Q12.

-1Q11.
 Non-Competitor on Course.
-A rider may not be on the track or course during a race for which he or she has not entered and registered, or from which he or she has withdrawn or been directed to withdraw [relegation or disqualification if entered in another race in the event for which the results are not yet final; 10 days suspension if flagrant], except as noted elsewhere in these rules.
+A rider may not be on the track or course during a race for which he or she has not entered and registered, or from which he or she has withdrawn or been directed to withdraw [relegation or disqualification if entered in another race in the event for which the results are not yet final; 10 days suspension if flagrant], except as noted elsewhere in these rules. - 1Q13.

-1Q12.
 No person with official responsibilities at a race (including, but not limited to, race officials, marshals and race announcers) shall consume alcoholic beverages while races are in progress and any such person who appears to be under the influence of alcohol or other substances shall be promptly relieved of responsibilities.

-1Q13.
+1Q14.
 Gambling.
 No person with official responsibilities at a race (including, but not limited to, race officials, race announcers, marshals, or organizers) may lay a wager on the outcome of the race they are participating in.